Financial Management Careers

 You get a strong background that facilitates work toward professional designations such as a Chartered Financial Analyst (CFA) that is the key to a career in the investment industry, or Certified Treasury Professional enhances a career in cash management.

-There are three parts to a Bachelor of Science in Business Administration with Financial Management emphasis
+There are three parts to a Bachelor of Science in Business Administration with Financial Management major

-The courses for the Financial Management emphasis may include
+The courses for the Financial Management major may include

 - Management of Business Capital